zeek/spicy/doc/installation.rst

 .. note::

-    By default the cache is located in the folder ``.cache/spicy/<VERSION>`` in the user's home directory.
-This location can be overriden by setting the environment variable ``SPICY_CACHE`` to a different folder path, both when executing ``spicy-precompile-headers`` and Spicy toolchain commands.
+    By default the cache is located in the folder ``.cache/spicy/<VERSION>`` inside the user's home directory.
+This location can be overridden by setting the environment variable ``SPICY_CACHE`` to a different folder path, both when executing ``spicy-precompile-headers`` and Spicy toolchain commands.